keithbuhler/keithbuhler.github.io/_pages/writings.md

 permalink: /writings/
 ---

-I am a devout amateur.
 My writings have been published online and in print.
-But I believe that everyone should create, write, draw, sculpt, code, or what have you -- even if they can't or don't make a living at it.
+But I am a devout amateur: I believe that everyone should create, write, draw, sculpt, code, or what have you -- even if they can't or don't make a living at it.
 Just create.

 I have been composing poetry, fiction, and writing essays for many years.

 Right now, I'm taking a break from such things to write my [dissertation](/phd).
 Hopefully one day soon I will get back to it.

 This site captures a few of my articles, short stories, fairy tales, screenplays, poems, and satire.
 Hope you enjoy.